dh3968mlq/hdtimelines/README.md

 | color (or colour) | Colour to draw the event or life
 | url | hyperlink, active by clicking on the displayed label |
 | rank | An integer, use together with *max_rank* to control which rows are displayed
+| min_xrange_years | An integer.
+The event is displayed only if the displayed date range is greater than *min_xrange_years*
+| max_xrange_years | An integer.
+The event is displayed only if the displayed date range is less than or equal to *max_xrange_years*

 ## Date formats

-Date formats are described in detail at https://historicaldate.readthedocs.io/en/stable/
+Date formats are described in detail at https://historicaldate.readthedocs.io/en/

 In brief:
 * Two core formats are supported by default: